 Gate City, Virginia Car Accident Lawyer

 Approximately 40,000 people lose their lives and 4.5 million are seriously injured in car accidents each year.
-In Virginia alone, over 130,000 accidents were reported in 2018, 374 of which occurred in Scott County.
 If you or a loved one were involved in an automobile accident caused by someone else’s negligence, you have a right to seek compensation.

 At the Law Offices of Mark T. Hurt, we represent clients injured from many different types of vehicle-related accidents, including those involving: